Creative Technologies and Entrepreneurship

 What to expect?

-Creative Technologies & Entrepreneurship offers a fine selection of courses of the professional bachelor Multimedia and Creative Technologies, a degree programme entirely in English.
-Therefore, classes will be attended by both international degree students and exchange students, thus creating a real international experience.
+• You’ll follow a selection of courses from the professional bachelor professional bachelor Multimedia and Creative Technologies, a degree programme taught entirely in English.
+Classes are attended by both international degree and exchange students, creating a truly international classroom.

 Course Overview